Academy Museum

 • Recommended

-Free timed tickets required, including for Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away.
+Free timed tickets recommended, including for Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away.

-Elsewhere in the free museum (though sometimes the first-floor special exhibition has an additional fee), the late Eli and Edythe Broad’s collection of 2,000-plus post-war works includes artists like Ed Ruscha, Cindy Sherman, Barbara Kruger and Jeff Koons.
+Elsewhere in the free museum (though the rotating first-floor special exhibition often charges a fee), the late Eli and Edythe Broad’s collection of 2,000-plus post-war works includes artists like Ed Ruscha, Cindy Sherman, Barbara Kruger and Jeff Koons.
 Outside, the museum’s plaza features a lovely olive tree grove.
 Find out more in our complete guide to the Broad

-And soon there’ll be even more to love: A large-scale museum expansion is in the works, which will add three floors and 55,000 square feet of new gallery space above the parking lot—amounting to a whopping 70% increase of the museum’s footprint—by 2028.
+And soon there’ll be even more to love: A large-scale museum expansion is in the works, which will add three floors, a rooftop courtyard and 55,000 square feet of new gallery space—amounting to a whopping 70% increase of the museum’s footprint—by 2028.

-What’s On: Tickets are now available for Yoko Ono’s upcoming exhibition—her first solo show in SoCal—opening May 23.
-See works from the seven-decade long career of the inimitable artist, musician and activist—and John Lennon’s other half—including some participatory pieces.
+What’s On: Yoko Ono’s first solo show in SoCal is open through October 11.
+See works from the seven-decade long career of the inimitable artist, musician and activist—and John Lennon’s other half—including lots of participatory pieces.
+The specially ticketed exhibition is free Thursdays from 5 to 8pm, and on August 8, a star-studded lineup of musicians will perform Ono’s music at Yoko Only.

 Address: 221 S Grand Ave, Los Angeles, CA 90012